Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Simulating the Galactic Bulge Time Domain Survey

 \subsubsection{Bulge Initial Mass Function}

-Following the above extinction correction and inclusion of binary systems, the bulge population in the simulated catalog still under predicts the LF at $J$ and $H \gtrsim 17$, with an increasing discrepancy at dimmer magnitudes.
-This implies the need for a steeper IMF, as lower mass stars are underrepresented.
+After the above extinction correction and inclusion of binary systems, the bulge population in the simulated catalog will still under predict the LF below the main-sequence turn off at $J \gtrsim 19$ and $H \gtrsim 18$, with an increasing discrepancy at dimmer magnitudes (purple line in Figure \ref{fig:starcounts}).
+This implies the need for a steeper IMF, as lower mass main sequence stars are underrepresented.
 To adjust for this we resampled the current catalog with replacement, so that the mass distribution would follow a newly defined IMF of the form $dn/dm \propto m^{-\alpha}$.
 We define the power law such that $\alpha=2.7$ at $M_\star>0.7 \msun$, and $\alpha=1.0$ at $0.7 \msun \leq M_\star < 0.15 \msun$.
 For comparison, the default IMF used by BGM1612 adopts a power law broken at $0.7 M_\odot$~as well, but uses $\alpha = 2.3$ for the high mass sample and $\alpha=0.5$ for the low mass sample.
 Adopting the new IMF removes the slope in the residuals at dimmer magnitudes in the $J$ and $H$ bands.
 This amended IMF was only used to adjust the stars in the bulge population.